-- (1) Except as otherwise provided below, "abandoned land" means delinquent lands or delinquent vacant lands, whichever is applicable, including any improvements on the lands, that are not "occupied" (see definition below) and that first appeared on the delinquent tax list compiled under R.C.
-5721.03 at whichever of the following times is applicable: - (a) In the case of lands other than agricultural lands, at any time after the county auditor makes the certification of tax delinquency under R.C.
-5721.03 (hereafter "certification of tax delinquency") (see COMMENT 2); - (b) In the case of "agricultural lands," (see definition below) at any time after two years after the county auditor makes the certification of tax delinquency. - (2) "Agricultural land" means lands legally existing on the agricultural real estate tax duplicate. - (3) "Clerk of court" means the clerk of the court of common pleas of the county in which specified abandoned land is located. - (4) "Delinquent lands" and "delinquent vacant lands" have the same meanings as in R.C.
-5721.01.4 - (5) "Impositions" means delinquent taxes, assessments, penalties, interest, costs, reasonable attorney's fees of a certificate holder, applicable and permissible costs of the prosecuting attorney of a county, and other permissible charges against abandoned land.
+- (1) Except as otherwise provided below, "abandoned land" means delinquent lands or delinquent vacant lands, whichever is applicable, including any improvements on the lands, that are not "occupied" (see definition below in paragraph (6)) and that first appeared on the delinquent tax list compiled under R.C.
+5721.03 at whichever of the following times is applicable: - (a) In the case of lands other than agricultural lands, at any time after the county auditor makes the certification (of tax delinquency) under R.C.
+5721.03 (hereafter "certification of tax delinquency") (see COMMENT 2); - (b) In the case of "agricultural lands," (see definition below in paragraph (2)) at any time after two years after the county auditor makes the certification of tax delinquency. - (2) "Agricultural land" means lands legally existing on the agricultural real estate tax duplicate, as prescribed in R.C.
+5713.33. - (3) "Clerk of court" means the clerk of the court of common pleas of the county in which specified abandoned land is located. - (4) "Delinquent lands" and "delinquent vacant lands" have the same meanings as in R.C.
+5721.01.2 - (5) "Impositions" means delinquent taxes, assessments, penalties, interest, costs, reasonable attorney's fees of a certificate holder, applicable and permissible costs of the prosecuting attorney of a county, and other permissible charges against abandoned land. - (6)(a) "Occupy" or "occupied," with respect to a parcel of abandoned land. means, subject to paragraphs (b) to (d), below, any of the following: (i) to physically inhabit as a dwelling any building, structure, land, or other

-4 R.C.
-5721.01(A) defines "delinquent lands" as all lands upon which delinquent taxes remain unpaid at the time a settlement of taxes is made between the county treasurer and auditor and "delinquent vacant lands" as all lands that have been delinquent lands for at least five years and that are unimproved by any dwelling.
+2 R.C.
+5721.01(A) defines "delinquent lands" as all lands upon which delinquent taxes, as defined in R.C.
+323.01 (see next sentence), remain unpaid at the time a settlement is made between the county treasurer and auditor pursuant to R.C.
+321.24(C) and "delinquent vacant lands" as all lands that have been delinquent lands for at least five years and that are unimproved by any dwelling.
 R.C.
-323.01(E) defines "delinquent taxes" as: (a) any taxes charged against an entry on the general tax list and duplicate of real and public utility property that were charged against an entry on the list and duplicate for a prior tax year and any penalties and interest charged against the taxes, and (b) any current taxes charged on the general tax list and duplicate of real and public utility property that remain unpaid after the last day prescribed for payment of the second installment of the taxes without penalty, whether or not they have been certified delinquent, and any penalties and interest charged against the taxes.
+323.01(E) defines "delinquent taxes" as: (a) any taxes charged against an entry on the general tax list and duplicate of real and public utility property that were charged against an entry on such list and duplicate for a prior tax year and any penalties and interest charged against such taxes, and (b) any current taxes charged on the general tax list and duplicate of real and public utility property that remain unpaid after the last day prescribed for payment of the second installment of such taxes without penalty, whether or not they have been certified delinquent, and any penalties and interest charged against such taxes.